illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 <vertical />

-2. Flush Translation Lookaside Buffer (TLB)
+Step 2: Flush Translation Lookaside Buffer (TLB)

 **BUT** with ASID or PCID (intel) may not be necessary
 * Used to identify which process an entry is from
 * Address space identifiers (ASID) assigned dynamically